Planning for Resilience

 Next steps

-Council will review and consider all feedback and comments received as part of the development of the Resilience Strategy.
-Once the strategy is drafted, it will be placed on public exhibition in 2026, where you will have another opportunity to provide further feedback before it is finalised.
+Once the draft strategy is complete, it will be placed on public exhibition in 2026, giving you another opportunity to share your feedback before it is finalised.
+Following this, the strategy will be reported back to Council for final adoption.